 - Direct Brow: Upper part of the eyebrow

-- Endoscopic Brow Lift (Minimally Invasive): Small incisions behind the hairline which are well hidden in the hair bearing area.
+- Endoscopic Brow Lift (Minimally Invasive): Small incisions behind the hairline which are well hidden in the hair-bearing area.

 - Minibrow Lift: Various incisions in front of the hairline or behind the hairline that are smaller.
-This may be limited to the temporal brow for lateral or outer eyebrow lift.
+This may be limited to the temporal brow for a lateral or outer eyebrow lift.

 This is minimally invasive with small incisions behind the hairline.
-In general no skin is removed and the lift is created by the suspension of the underlying tissues.
+In general, no skin is removed and the lift is created by the suspension of the underlying tissues.
 It is important to go to a Plastic Surgeon who is familiar with this technique.
-The down time is less than the open technique and healing is quicker.
+The downtime is less than the open technique and healing is quicker.

 Longer foreheads are generally not ideal candidates for a coronal incision.
 This technique will result in the hairline moving back and making the forehead appear longer.
 Short foreheads are ideal because this technique will elongate the forehead and provide a better balance to the facial aesthetics.
 Hairline incisions are good for longer foreheads that will not push back the hairline.
-The direct brow lift is less invasive, however there is a scar above the eyebrow that can possibly be seen.
+The direct brow lift is less invasive, however, there is a scar above the eyebrow that can possibly be seen.
 It is important to set the goals and expectations in a thorough consultation with Dr. Parikh prior to your procedure.
-We can offer brow lift either awake or asleep.
+We can offer brow lifts either awake or asleep.